 By participating in the Informed Dining program, your business will be responding to the growing trend and interest in nutrition and will be seen as a leader in customer service by providing guests with nutrition information to help them make informed menu choices.

 Over 10,000 food service outlets across Canada participate in the program.
-Businesses range from small independent cafes to national restaurant chains and public institutions like the University of Victoria.
+Businesses range from small independent cafes to national restaurant chains and retail food outlets in health care facilities.

 Click here if you are a food service establishment operating in a BC health care facility.